-Unraveling the Mystery: New Tech Revives Search for Missing Flight MH370! - YaNoticias
+Unraveling the Mystery: New Tech Revives Search for Missing Flight MH370! - YANoticias

 - The disappearance of Malaysia Airlines flight MH370 remains one of aviation’s greatest mysteries, with 239 passengers lost.

-- A new search effort, led by Ocean Infinity, utilizes state-of-the-art technology such as AI and quantum computing.
+- A new search effort, led by Ocean Infinity, utilises state-of-the-art technology such as AI and quantum computing.

-- This search aims to analyze large datasets for hidden patterns and improve predictive models for aircraft drift.
+- This search aims to analyse large datasets for hidden patterns and improve predictive models for aircraft drift.

 - The renewed search not only seeks to provide closure to families but also aims to influence future aviation safety protocols.